chrisrosana/Java-Games/README.md

-# Tanks Movement
+# csc413-TankGame-Team08

-This only shows the movements of each tanks by the players control.

 This project is made in IntelliJ IDEA.
-The version of Java to build this game is 1.8.

-Please read the Documentation.pdf to learn how to open and run the file.
+The version of Java to build this game is 9.0.4 Please feel free read the Documentation.pdf to learn more info.

-Player 1 controls are:
+# Player 1 Controls

-A key(left), W key(forward), D key(right), S key(back), and SPACE BAR(shoot).
+* W -> move up
+* A -> rotate left
+* S -> move down
+* D -> rotate right
+* SPACE BAR -> shoot

-Player 2 controls are:
+# Player 2 Controls

-LEFT arrow key(left), UP arrow key(forward), RIGHT arrow key(right), DOWN arrow key(back), and ENTER(shoot).
+* UP Arrow Key -> move up
+* LEFT Arrow Key -> rotate left
+* DOWN Arrow Key -> move down
+* RIGHT Arrow Key -> rotate right
+* ENTER -> shoot

+# How to Run the Game:
+* Clone repo onto Desktop
+* Open IntelliJ and create a new Java Project with existing sources, give it a name and locate the repository for the Project Folder and Source Package Folder
+* Set the working directory to the root of the repo
+* Run the program

+# Sound effects obtained from https://www.zapsplat.com:
+* Game tone, block, negative
+* Game tone, negative buzz